JustLenard/Calculator/README.md

 # Calculator

-A more complex version of a calculator that accepts complex logic as input.
-Expressions like 2 ^ ( 9 x 9 ^ 0.5 + 36 ^ ( 1 / 2 ) - 33 ) are acceptable.
+This is not a simple calculator.

+No, my version of it can do complex logic.
+It fully supports parenthesis and power.

+Inputs like this:

+2 * (8 ^ (3 - 2 * 0.5 + 9 ^ 2 / 3) + 5) ^ 0.5 - 5

+are fully supported.
 Live Demo:
 https://justlenard.github.io/Calculator/

 P.S.: pss, the answer is 1.